RBankoff/BEAT/README.md

 ##BEAT_splitter.pl
 ###Purpose:
 A script to subdivide FASTQ files over 2GB into smaller chunks (default 1GB) that can be run in parallel.
-After subdivision, BEAT_splitter.pl outputs a properly formatted file listing the subdivisions to be input using the BEAT_MAIN.pl --list option.
+After subdivision, BEAT_splitter.pl outputs a properly formatted file listing the subdivisions to be input using the BEAT_MAIN.pl -list option.
 ###Usage:
 `perl BEAT_splitter.pl [1] [2] [3] <4>`